 The abolishment of DIBS prevents buyers from avoiding the interest costs, thus increasing the expenditure threshold needed for property speculation.
-This effectively rules out low to middle income speculators.
+This effectively rules out low to middle-income speculators.
 The downside to this is that houses will become less affordable to the genuine home buyer.

 That said, it should be noted that some developers have come up with alternative schemes for buyers to skirt this ban.
-In fact, Developer Interest Rebate Schemes (DIRS) are already becoming increasingly common.
+Developer Interest Rebate Schemes (DIRS) are already becoming increasingly common.
 Under DIRS, developers directly write cheques to buyers to reimburse the buyers’ cost of servicing interest.

 Overall, the abolishment of DIBS will deter those with insufficient income from speculating by raising the threshold to speculate.

 3. Real Property Price Index (RPGT)